tanyhd/receiptBook/README.md

 ## Summary

 The Recipe Book application provides users with a convenient way to search for food recipes and plan their meals for the week.
-It is built using a modern technology stack, making it highly scalable and customizable.
 Please feel free to contribute to the project by submitting pull requests or opening issues.